 Dinner at the Innamincka Hotel.
 I skipped the entree, and figured lamb cutlet would be fine for a main course.
 Some of the lamb was a bit raw, and I could not believe how fatty the lambs are this season.
 Jean had the kangaroo, which was as usual lean.
 Pavlova of course for dessert, but it lacked fruit salad.
 I think Wednesday is the fresh food resupply day.
 It is the day the mail gets sent out.

 Our driver John reports we can get up late.
 The track to our next destination, Birdsville, is cut by unseasonable light rain.
-After a ling phone session, he reported to the hangers on at the dining room that the 740 km Boulia to Alice Springs track is also cut off by rain.
+After a long phone session, he reported to the hangers on at the dining room that the 740 km Boulia to Alice Springs track is also cut off by rain.
 At the moment our only way out is to take the Strzlecki track south, down to Maree, and then the Stuart Highway to Alice Springs.
 However will there be any accommodation on the way?

 We head north up the Birdsville Track, through Arrabury and then Cordillo Downs, home to Australia's largest shearing shed, arriving at the Birdsville Hotel, 1 Adelaide Street, 07 4656 3244, late this afternoon.
 Enjoy modern, quality accommodation at the pub along with friendly outback hospitality.
 Except that the track is cut by water!